mannmohhh/Elevate-labs-internship/task8/README.md

 - **Screenshot 2:** whatismyipaddress.com with Japanese IP.
 - **Screenshot 3:** ProtonVPN Downloads Page.
 - **Screenshot 4:** ProtonVPN client showing “Connected” to the Japan server.
-- **Screenshot 5:** Browser extension page.

 ---

 ## Summary

 This exercise provided practical experience with VPN setup, privacy verification, and understanding real-world limitations such as speed reduction.
-I also learned the importance of auditing browser extensions as part of personal cybersecurity hygiene.

 ---